flexDev914/WARAddonClient/README.md

 </Upload>
 ```

-This example would grab all files that turn up newly or are changed within the subtree of user/settings and upload them to the given Url - if the user opted in.
-The Reason is displayed above the OptIn and should contain information about what and why you want to upload the given file.
+This example would grab all files that are named "demo.xml" in the /user/settings.
+If the user allowed the related addon to automatically upload files, the found file will be attached as a body to a post request to the configured URL.
+The Reason-tag wrapps your own text, that is shown to users when they have the option of allowing automatic uploads or not.
+Obviously, it would be helpful to provide a short explanation to the readers, so they'll recall why they should opt in.